nishithkotak/machine-learning/README.md

 For 'linear regression_NG_example 2', use ex1data1.txt file for training the system.

 For 'linear regression multiple variable', use ex1data2.txt file for training the system.

+For 'logistic egression' use ex2data1.txt as dataset and for 'regularized logistic regression' use ex2data2.txt as dataset for training purpose